mlandis/phyddle/docs/source/pipeline.rst

 	workspace/format/example/sim.nt500.labels.csv
 	workspace/format/example/sim.nt500.summ_stat.csv

-These files can then be processed by the `Train` step.
+These files can then be processed by the :ref:`Train` step.

 .. _Train: